arokem/python-matlab-bridge/README.md

     from pymatbridge import Matlab
     mlab = Matlab()

-By default the matlab executable is whatever gets called when you type 'matlab' in your terminal, the host is localhost and the port is a random unused port.
+By default the matlab executable is whatever gets called when you type `matlab` in your terminal, the host is localhost and the port is a random unused port.

 You can specify these in the following manner: